 - Any new or updated documents (i.e. personal statement, letters of evaluation, etc.)

-A. No, the International Student program is the only program in which foreign trained dentists are able to secure a license to practice within the United States.
-For more information on this program please click here: International Student Program
+No, the International Student program is the only program in which foreign trained dentists are able to secure a license to practice within the United States.
+For more information on this program please view the International Student Program page.

-A. Minimum scores achieved ont he internet based Test of English as a Foreign Language (TOEFL)
+Minimum scores achieved on the internet based Test of English as a Foreign Language (TOEFL)

 Overall score of 90 with the following individual section minimums found below:

 The minimum score for the paper based test is 577.Please also note that all reapplicants must also meet this requirement for the 2012 application cycle.